-The X-AMP inputs are part of a programmable gain feedback amplifier that completes the VGA.
-Its bandwidth is approximately 100 MHz.
-The input stage is designed to reduce feedthrough to the output and to ensure excellent frequency response uniformity across the gain setting.
+The X-AMP inputs are part of a programmable gain feedback amplifier (PGA) that completes the VGA.
+The PGA in the VGA can be programmed to a gain of 21 dB, 24 dB, 27 dB, or 30 dB.
+This allows for optimization of channel gain for different imaging modes in the ultrasound system.
+The VGA bandwidth is approximately 100 MHz.
+The input stage is designed to ensure excellent frequency response uniformity across the gain setting.
+For TGC mode, this minimizes time delay variation across the gain range.